Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Methods

-Our final sample is comprised of the 42 remaining point sources with sufficient SNR in F200W and F444W, all with redshift probability distribution functions and/or spectral shapes consistent with that of the Relic.
-The location of these likely clusters are marked in right panel of Figure~\ref{fig:image}.
+Our final sample comprises the 36 remaining point sources with sufficient SNR in F200W and F444W, all with redshift probability distribution functions and/or spectral shapes consistent with that of the Relic.
+The locations of these likely clusters are marked in right panel of Figure~\ref{fig:image} with white and gray circles.